UCLALibrary/SLDP_ARK_mint/README.md

-run 'python scriptname' in terminal. you will be prompted for:
+run 'python mss_ark_noid.py' in terminal. you will be prompted for:
 1. The directory name for the files
 2. EZID login credientials
 3. The ARK shoulder